aridoza/foundational-java/garbage-collection/README.md

 ## Resolving an `OutOfMemory` Error (10 min)

-So, it's possible to run out of memory.
+So, it is possible to run out of memory.
 That means we should be asking ourselves, "What do we do when that happens?"

-Our memory leak generator is an extreme example of what can happen if your program creates objects with reckless abandon.
+Our memory leak generator is an extreme example of what can happen if our program creates objects with reckless abandon.
 To prevent this, make sure you're not allowing collections to grow indefinitely.

 If your collection belongs to a singleton object or is a static reference, then many objects might be adding to it.
 If an unlimited number of objects are being added, you need to rethink your program design.